Taapeli/isotammi-addons/source/SuperTool/README.md

 getargs              | Function that asks the user for parameters to be used in the query                    | makedate             | Function to construct a date literal; e.g. makedate(1800, 12, 31) or makedate(1800)   | namespace            | Category, e.g. 'Person'                                                               |
+referrers(category)  | Function returning objects of type 'category' that refer to this object               |
 today                | Function that returns today's date                                                    |
 trans                | Current transaction                                                                   |
 uistate              | UI state  object                                                                      |